San Jose ADU

 How long does it take to get an ADU permit in San Jose?

-The typical ADU permit timeline in San Jose is Ministerial approval within 60 days per Gov Code 65852.2(a)(3).
-San Jose PBCE (Planning, Building and Code Enforcement) ADU permits typically 3-6 weeks plan check.
-Online permit portal: https://www.sanjoseca.gov/your-government/departments-offices/planning-building-code-enforcement/building.
+The typical ADU permit timeline in San Jose is The permitting agency shall either approve or deny the application to create or serve an accessory dwelling unit within 60 days from the date the permitting agency receives a completed application if there is an existing single-family or multifamily dwelling on the lot.
+Note: SJ PBCE ADU permits typically 3-6 weeks plan check; portal: https://www.sanjoseca.gov/your-government/departments-offices/planning-building-code-enforcement/building (operational, not codified)..
 Total estimated permit fees are $2,500–$8,500 total permit fees depending on size and scope.

 Do I need extra parking for an ADU in San Jose?